pulumi/docs/content/blog/build-publish-containers-iac/index.md

 #### Authenticate with Temporary Credentials

 DigitalOcean supports generating temporary read or read/write credentials that Docker can use to authenticate with your new private container registry, which we'll now use.
 This resource returns a new credentials file similar to what the `docker login` command generates, and we can parse it and base64 decode its contents to discover the temporary username and password.
-Here we gather that plus the registry's URL endpoint in preparation for building and publishing the container image to the newly provisioned registry:
+Here, we gather the username and password plus the registry's URL endpoint in preparation for building and publishing the container image to the newly provisioned registry:

 {{< chooser language "javascript,typescript,python,go,csharp" / >}}